Arduino For Total Newbies Workshop

 using TV-B-Gone as an example project to learn from.

-The Eleventh HOPE, The Circle of HOPE A New HOPE in New York City, and HOPE 2020 online,
+at HOPE Number 9, HOPE X, The Eleventh HOPE, The Circle of HOPE, A New HOPE, HOPE XV in New York City, and HOPE 2020 online,

 at the iCenter as Hacker In Residence at Tsingua Univeristy in Beijing,